 Research by Ernst & Young has shown what HR directors have known for years – that business ethics matters to employees.
 How can you earn the trust of your employees?

 The survey, Fraud and Corruption – driving away talent?, found that a massive 80% of employees based in the greater APAC region claimed they would be unwilling to work for companies involved in bribery or corrupt practices.

-Researchers interviewed over 1,500 employees – 100 of whom were positioned in Australia – from large companies in 14 APAC territories.
+Researchers interviewed over 1,500 employees from large companies in 14 APAC territories.
 Their findings showed that fraud prevention is no longer limited to being a legal and compliance issue.

 According to Rob Locke, lead partner of Ernst & Young’s Fraud Investigation and Dispute Services in Australia, strong leadership strategy is key to ensuring that employees feel their company is working ethically.